William Gamble (general): Early life

 Gamble was born in the townland of Duross, Lisnarick, County Fermanagh, Ireland.
-He studied civil engineering, worked in the Queen's Surveying Office, and participated in the Northern Ireland survey.
+He studied civil engineering, worked in the Queen's Surveying Office, and participated in the Ordnance Survey Ireland.
 He emigrated to the United States in 1838.
-Since he had experience as a dragoon in the British army, he enlisted as a private in the 1st U.S. Dragoons and rose through the ranks to become Sergeant Major by 1839.
+Since he had experience as a dragoon in the British army, he enlisted as a private in the 1st U.S. Dragoons and rose through the ranks to become sergeant major by 1839.
 While in the Army he married Sophia Steingrandt, daughter of King's German Legion Feldwebel Georg Steingrandt, on 6 May 1841, and they had 13 (by some accounts 15) children together.
 After fighting in the Seminole Wars, he was discharged in 1843 and worked as a civil engineer for the Board of Public Works in Chicago and lived in Evanston, Illinois.
 His house is now used by the Anthropology Department of Northwestern University.

 Civil War

-After the start of the Civil War, Gamble was appointed Lieutenant Colonel of the 8th Illinois Cavalry regiment on 18 September 1861.
+After the start of the Civil War, Gamble was appointed lieutenant colonel of the 8th Illinois Cavalry regiment on 18 September 1861.
 His nomination was urged by his close friend, U.S. Congressman John F. Farnsworth, who raised and commanded the regiment.
 Gamble's son George also joined the regiment as a first lieutenant.
 (George survived the war, but was killed in a collapsed hotel during the 1906 San Francisco earthquake).

-Gamble's regiment was attached to the Pennsylvania Reserve Division and fought in the Peninsula Campaign, where he was wounded in the chest, leading a cavalry charge against rebel pickets more than a month after the end of the Seven Days Battles.
-After recovering from his wound, Gamble was promoted to colonel on 5 December 1862, just before the Battle of Fredericksburg, but his regiment saw no action in that fight.
-When Farnsworth was promoted, Gamble was given command of the 8th Illinois Cavalry.
-In the spring of 1863, he was promoted to command of the 1st Brigade of Maj.
-Gen. Alfred Pleasonton's cavalry division in the Army of the Potomac, but he was away from the Army on medical leave during the Battle of Chancellorsville.
-(Possibly as a result of his wound the year before or the severity of the winter, Gamble was suffering from rheumatism and neuralgia.)
+Gamble's regiment was attached to the Pennsylvania Reserve Division and fought in the Peninsula Campaign during the spring and summer of 1862.
+On August 5, 1862 - more than a month after the end of the Seven Days Battles - Gamble was badly wounded when he was shot in the chest while leading a cavalry charge against rebel pickets near Malvern Hill.

+Gamble spent the fall of 1862 recovering from his wound, and when Farnsworth was promoted to brigadier general, Gamble was promoted to colonel on 5 December 1862, and was given command of the 8th Illinois Cavalry.
+His regiment saw no action in the Battle of Fredericksburg.

+In early 1863, Gamble was promoted to command of the 1st Brigade of Maj.
+Gen. Alfred Pleasonton's cavalry division in the Army of the Potomac, but suffering from rheumatism and neuralgia (possibly as a result of his wound the year before or the severity of the winter), he received a medical furlough in March 1863, and was absent for the Battle of Chancellorsville, as well as for the largest cavalry battle of the war in the Battle of Brandy Station.
+The officer in temporary command of his brigade, Colonel Benjamin Franklin Davis, was killed there, and Gamble returned to the field on 13 June 1863.